Ferrets, like cats, are pure carnivores that need a high quantity of protein and fat in their diet.

 Be sure to check the ingredients, though.
 Ferrets cannot digest carbohydrates, so make sure the kitten food contains no corn or grain, and meat is the first ingredient.

 Ferrets also do not naturally eat fish.
 Chicken, beef, or lamb should be the first ingredient in a good ferret food, and it should be the first ingredient in the kitten food you select.
+Look for a high quality pet food that is made from meat products, rather than from lower-quality meat by-products.

 The last thing you need to be aware of is the shape of the kitten food.
 Triangles, or any other shape with corners, can hurt your ferret's mouth.
 Round shapes are always best.